arzwa/InfGenetics/doc/paper/response.md

 polyploid offspring is more extreme on average when allelic effects are not exactly scaled by one half (as in Griswold) is taken up.
 I now added some further discussion, referring explicitly to Griswold's scaling in the Discussion section.
-I now also refer to @porturas2019.
-Sadly, I currently do not have access to Gallais' book.
+I now also refer to @porturas2019 and @gallais2003.

 >Neither the intro nor the discussion revisit what seems to be an important point in Barton & Etheridge (2018, p.
 111) about local adaptation via infinitely small